mildsunrise/university-4b-tfg/journal.md

    limit for a cgroup
  - We need to create sub-cgroups in the hierarchy, and delete them when no longer needed
+ - We need to stick to v1 or v2. systemd uses v1, so we need to use v1... but then the daemon will *not* work on systems that use v2

+## 2020-02-29

+`current` seems to be a global kernel variable containing current task. **Surprisingly**, `current` was used before the rate-limit patch to provide fairness when throttling!
+The patch removes all uses of `current` and upon review, it seems that `balance_dirty_pages` is no longer task dependent (except for one little detail, see third point)!
+What the fuck!
+This raises questions:

+ - Does that mean they actually *had* the task info at that time?
+ - Was that info removed / lost, or is it available today?
+   The first makes no sense, because otherwise, why do you need explicit FS support to annotate BIOs?
+You could just look at the memcg of the current task.
+ - `current` is still used (both after the patch, and now) when calculating the limits, but only in this way: if the task has `PF_LESS_THROTTLE` or is realtime, the calculated limits are increased by 25% and also added `global_wb_domain.dirty_limit / 32`.

+Relevant option (cgroup dirty tracking): `CONFIG_CGROUP_WRITEBACK`

+`wb_domain` seems to be just cgroup related.

+The cgroup subparameters (also `dirty_throttle_control`) are called `gdtc` or `mdtc` or `sdtc`, in contrast to 'dtc' which is the root parameters structure.
+There's also the `wb_domain`.

+Question: When is `balance_dirty_pages` called?
+Answer: It seems `balance_dirty_pages_ratelimited_nr` calls `balance_dirty_pages` but only when necessary.
+Calls/results vary per CPU!
+By default, the ratelimiting is set to 32, i.e. `balance_dirty_pages` is only called after the CPU has dirtied more than 32 pages since last call.
+Once cache is full, ratelimit is decreased a lot to be precise.

+**Important**: Is domain limit treated as a hard limit?
+BDI limit is not.

+**Important**: Dirty position control line (line 830) (aka `wb_position_ratio`, previously `bdi_position_ratio`) has a very in-depth explanation of the throttling, this is what calculates the actual ratelimit and smoothly ramps it up depending on the limit. **Is this per task?** → doesn't seem so.

+what is the `strictlimit` feature?
+what is `struct pglist_data`, called node?
+what is `get_writeback_state`?
+what changes have been done to `wb_position_ratio`?

+Position control line seems to be made of two curves, one for the BDI and other for the wb_domain (i.e. memcg?).